adjust/adobe_air_sdk/doc/migrate.md

 ### Broadcast receiver

-We have renamed adjust broadcast receiver (which you should use in case that you don't have your own) starting from version 4.0.0.
-This means that you should edit its entry in application descripter file and change the name of broadcast receiver class from `ReferrerReceiver` to `AdjustReferrerReceiver`.
+We have renamed the adjust broadcast receiver (which you should use in case that you don't have your own) starting from version 4.0.0.
+This means that you should edit its entry in your application descripter file and change the name of the broadcast receiver class from `ReferrerReceiver` to `AdjustReferrerReceiver`.

 ##### Before